About M. Scott Smith

 After becoming an avid downhill skier in college, I began distributing a newsletter via e-mail and Usenet to other avid skiers, sharing news and firsthand reports for Whitetail Resort, where I had a season pass.
 The scope gradually expanded to the entire Mid-Atlantic region (and beyond), and made the jump to the Web in the mid-90s, morphing into DCSki.com.
 Today, DCSki is the most popular on-line winter sports publication and community in the Mid-Atlantic.
 DCSki is a side hobby that blends many of my passions: programming, design, journalism, outdoor recreation, and photography.

-Exploring the backcountry of Death Valley National Park in March, 2015.
+Exploring the backcountry of Death Valley National Park.

-Me, taking a photo at Rocky Mountain National Park in 2012.
+Me, taking a photo at Rocky Mountain National Park.
 Nobody ever said photography would be comfortable.

 I love exploring the outdoors, whether it's on foot, on skis, on a mountain bike or in a kayak.
 This shouldn't be a surprise; I grew up with the Rocky Mountains as my backyard and playground.
 Drop me into a National Park and I'm a happy camper.
 Hand me a camera and I’m even happier.
-Take the camera back and I'll glare at you with a look of scorn.
+Rudely snatch the camera back and I'll glare at you with a look of scorn.
 I mean, why would you give me a camera only to take it right back? #rude.

 I also love to travel.
 Road trips are my favorite, and I've traveled to every continental state except North Dakota, which I'm fairly certain does not really exist.
 (I'm confident this can be proven with science.)
-While I've explored my favorite parts of the United States in great depth, I'm not much of a world traveler (yet), although two three recent trips to Switzerland leave me pining for more, and I've begun to sample different Caribbean islands like hors d'oeuvres, a word that I definitely nailed the spelling on the first time.
+While I've explored my favorite parts of the United States in great depth, I'm not much of a world traveler (yet), although two three trips to Switzerland leave me pining for more, and I've begun to sample different Caribbean islands like hors d'oeuvres, a word that I definitely nailed the spelling on the first time.
 Iceland and Nova Scotia are in my sights, too.
 I long to ford a fjord or two.

 I like to zig when others zag.
 For example, I find few things more compelling than exploring the mountains and deserts of Utah in the dead of winter, when nobody else seems to be there.